Lake Louise Ski Resort: A Local’s Guide To Canada’s Best Resort

 Various on-site and nearby activities include guided mountain tours, skiing, hiking, canoeing, sleigh rides, snowshoeing, skating, and dog sledding.
 Lakeview Lounge, Walliser Stube, Poppy Brasserie, and Fairview Bar and Restaurant are some of the eateries available, offering a variety of dining experiences.

-Check out our ski trip packing list for your next trip.
-Packing for a winter trip can be a nightmare.
-Packing for a ski or snowboarding trip in the winter can bring a poor packer to tears.
+Packing for a winter trip can be a nightmare and packing for a ski or snowboarding trip in the winter can bring a poor packer to tears.
 This is especially true for someone not used to cold winters and harsh temperatures.
+See our recommended packing list below.

 Plan Your Trip to the Canadian Rockies